Cpage33/Dk_Game/README.md

-# base_project
-base project, with a README.md

-created to be a default for projects in GitHub Classroom
+# Welcome to my Donkey Kong style game

 To start playing my version of Donkey Kong run the kong.html file.